If your business hasn’t started making video content, now is the time to start.

 Keyhole is a multi-platform social listening and advanced analytics tool that provides powerful at-a-glance insights.
 Keyhole combines social listening, social media analytics, media monitoring, and social media account optimization, all included in one suite.

 - Trackers – Track metrics for as many YouTube channels, hashtags, or keywords as you need, not just your own channel.

 - Optimization – Unlock insights like the optimal time to post your video, the optimal video duration, the top tags by views, the optimal number of video tags, and average views by day.

-- Influencers – Keyhole has useful influencer-tracking tools that let you measure the impact of each influencers and co-collaborator on your YouTube channel
+- Influencers – Keyhole has useful influencer-tracking tools that let you measure the impact of each influencer and co-collaborator on your YouTube channel

-Cost: After a 7-day free trial, Keyhole has three tiers of pricing: Professional (3 users), Corporate (10 users), and Enterprise (unlimited users), with a scalable pricing scale dependent on account trackers.
+Cost: After a 7-day free trial, Keyhole has 4 tiers of pricing: Social Listening & Campaigns, Profile Analytics, Influencer Tracking, and Enterprise, with a scalable pricing scale dependent on account trackers.

-Vidooly is an AI-powered video marketing tool that provides insights and analytics across Facebook, YouTube, Instagram, Twitch, and more.
+Vidooly is an AI-powered video marketing tool that provides insights and analytics across Facebook, YouTube, and Instagram.
 In addition to free metrics for any channel on YouTube, Vidooly allows you to measure the success of targeted video campaigns.